 Then mark the mediator of this election, of this choice.
-Is there not as clear as A, B, C, eternity in the mediatorial character of Christ?
+Is there not as clear as A. B. C. eternity in the mediatorial character of Christ?
 Is not his righteousness said to be an everlasting righteousness?
-Is it not said of his sacrifice that he has perfected forever them that are sanctified?
-Is it not said of his priesthood that he is a priest for ever after the order of Melchizedek; that he is a priest not after the law of carnal commandment of uncertainty, but after the power of an endless life?
-Is it not said of him as a king, that he shall reign forever?
-Is it not said of him as the Son of God, "Your throne, O God, is for ever and ever?"
-Is it not said, "of his kingdom there shall be no end?"
-Is it not said of those for whom he died, "They shall return, and come to Zion, and everlasting joy shall be unto them; sorrow and sighing shall flee away?"
-Thus then the saints of the Most High God are consecrated by eternal election, consecrated to God by mediation, consecrated to God by regeneration; consecrated to God by the renewing from time to time of the Holy Ghost; consecrated to God by his watching over them, reviving his work in them, and refreshing them, and keeping them alive; and will be consecrated to God in perfection at the resurrection day, when every spot and every wrinkle shall forever depart from them, and they shall then appear at the right hand of the Savior in his likeness, in his kingdom, in the presence of God, in his glory, to go no more out forever.
+Is it not said of his sacrifice that he hath perfected for ever them that are sanctified ?
+Is it not said of his priesthood that he is a priest for ever after the order of Melchizedec; that he is a priest not after the law of carnal commandment of uncertainty, but after the power of an endless life?
+Is it not said of him as a king, that he shall reign for ever?
+Is it not said of him as the Son of God, 'Thy throne, O God, is for ever and ever ?'
+Is it not said, 'of his kingdom there shall be no end P' Is it not said of those for whom he died, 'They shall return, and come to Zion, and everlasting joy shall be unto them; sorrow and sighing shall flee away ?'
+Thus then the saints of the Most High God are consecrated by eternal election, consecrated to God by mediation, consecrated to God by regeneration; consecrated to God by the renewings from time to time of the Holy Ghost; consecrated to God by his watching over them, reviving his work in them, and refreshing them, and keeping them alive; and will be consecrated to God in perfection at the resurrection day, when every spot and every wrinkle shall for ever depart from them, and they shall then appear at the right hand of the Saviour in his likeness, in his kingdom, in the presence of God, in his glory, to go no more out for ever.
 The everlasting gospel.
-But coming back again to my definition just now; everlasting good tidings; mark that; do you not see a striking contrast here, between everlasting good tidings and the tidings that are good to day and may be bad tomorrow?
-For instance, the Lord chose the Israelites; but presently the tidings came, The Lord has rejected you; you are not my people; I will not have mercy upon you.
-Today the blessings come; the harvest is flourishing; everything in our favor we shall have an abundant harvest, an abundant vintage; tomorrow the tidings come that the locust, the canker worm, and the caterpillar, have eaten them all up, and universal famine must take place.
-Thus, you see the contrast.
-Shall eternal election in Christ be ever altered? never.
-Shall the harvest that Christ has brought in, for he is the corn of wheat that fell into the ground, that has risen, and borne a harvest of yea and amen promises, can the caterpillar, the locust, and the canker worm, reach those promises to eat them up? no, no. Here than in contrast to that which was temporal, fallible, and conditional, is an everlasting gospel.
+But coming back again to my definition just now; everlasting good tidings; mark that; do you not see a striking contrast here, between everlasting good tidings and the tidings that are good to day and may be bad to-morrow?
+For instance, the Lord chose the Israelites; but presently the tidings came, The Lord hath rejected thee; ye are not my people; I will not have mercy upon you.
+To-day the blessings come; the harvest is flourishing; everything in our favour; we shall have an abundant harvest, an abundant vintage; to-morrow the tidings come that the locust, the canker worm, and the caterpillar, have eaten them all up, and universal famine must take place.
+Thus you see the contrast."
+Shall eternal election in Christ be ever altered ? never. - Shall the harvest that Christ hath brought in-for he is the corn of wheat that fell into the ground, that has risen, and borne a harvest of yea and amen promises-can the caterpillar; the locust, and the canker worm, reach those promises to eat them up? no, no. Here then in contrast to that which was temporal, fallible, and conditional; is an everlasting gospel."
 And if you are brought to know what you are as sinners, you will never find firm anchorage till you are brought to cast your hope upon this mediator of the everlasting covenant, where we have an everlasting gospel.